Johannesburg: South Africa’s Economic and Migratory Hub

 New demand in the construction and resource mining industries could expand opportunities for those looking to migrate to South Africa for work.
 Already the largest remittance sending market in Africa, the nation could see that role continue to grow in the coming years.

-Currently, remittances account for 10% of Zimbabwe’s economy, an incredible 20.8% in Lesotho, and in Mozambique the percentage of GDP accounted for by remittances has more than tripled in four years.
+Currently, remittances account for more than 10% of Zimbabwe’s economy, an incredible 25.7% in Lesotho, and between 2016 and 2021 the percentage of GDP accounted for by remittances in Mozambique more than tripled.
 These funds make a huge difference for families in critical areas like healthcare, food and education.
 Given almost half of all migrants in South Africa head to the Gauteng province, the region has become a critical remittance hub for the African continent.

 To ease and facilitate these crucial intra-African remittance flows, Ria has expanded its presence in South Africa with the acquisition of Sikhona, one of the region’s leading money transfer operators.
 Learn more about how this will help us better serve our customers and expand access to financial products in the region in our press release covering the acquisition.